happyuc-project/webu.py/docs/quickstart.rst

 To peek under the hood, see: :ref:`automatic_provider_detection`

-This ``w3`` instance will now allow you to interact with the Ethereum blockchain.
+This ``w3`` instance will now allow you to interact with the HappyUC blockchain.